osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

   </p>
 </figure>

 Such a **connectionist** theory undergirds the current-day deep learning approach to intelligent systems.
 The idea is to mimic a very closely connected network of neurons in order to produce highly complex input-output systems.
 In this case, simulating the functions and behavior of the brain would merely be a matter of scale and computational power, and in theory, any function of the brain could be computationally recreated.
 The output of such systems is probabilistic, but serve as a universal functional approximator and are thus, in-principle, capable of fitting to any problem.

-In this sense, most cognitive capacities are emergent phenomena, arising from the patterned firing of different sets of neurons.
+In this sense, connectionism is in stark contrast to the classical view: there are no rules, representations, or anything else.
+There are only the neurons and their weights.
+"Following a rule", for example, would instead be represented as a neural network outputting in a pattern which we recognize as conforming (at least approximately) to a rule -- for something like $ 2 + 2$ would be considered solved if it output 4, not because it represented both the numbers and the rule for addition.
+Thus, in this model, most cognitive capacities are emergent phenomena, arising as descriptions of outputs of the patterned firing of different sets of neurons.

 <figure>
   <p style="text-align:center;">